Andros island is the second-largest island of the Cyclades, just 2 hours away from Athens’ smaller port of Rafina.

 Tower of Agios Petros

-The Tower of Agios Petros, located near Gavrio port, was built during the Hellenistic period (4th-3rd century BC).
+The Tower of Agios Petros, located near Gavrio port, was built during the Hellenistic period (4th-3rd century BCE).

 8. Ravine of Pythara in Apikia Andros